m416kar98k/macosx-pytorch-gpu/README.md

 PyTorch GPU is not natively supported on macOS due to GT 750M compute capability deficiency.
-The release is a re-build from source with a similar environment and help developers save time from installation.
+The release is a re-build of PyTorch 1.4.0 from source with CUDA devices of compute capability 3.0.

 ## System Requirement